Gary Schaefer: Fenton and Nastasia charges

+Sentencing and aftermath

 On May 7, 1984, Schaefer was finally charged with Nastasia's murder, with Justice Ellison presiding over the trial.
 Schaefer pleaded not guilty to the murder, with his lawyer alleging that his naval records showed that he was not in Springfield on the day of the murder.
 This trial received substantial media coverage, which raised concerns that some of the evidence might be rendered inadmissible.
 The trial itself was also prolonged by the fact that Ellison granted Schaefer's lawyer additional time to locate supposed witnesses which could corroborate his client's alibi.

 At one point, Detective Michael J. LeClair of the Windsor County Attorney's Office claimed that the Springfield police had botched the original investigations, and offered to interview Schaefer anew in relation to the Nastasia case, which was denied.
 In an unexpected turn of events, the psychologist who had previously examined Schaefer, Edwin Stunkel, announced that the convict suffered from multiple personality disorder.

 Eventually, the murder charges against Schaefer were dropped altogether, as a judge ruled that his confession was obtained illegitimately through hypnosis.
 Three years later, representatives of several newspapers requested that the case records finally be unsealed, but to no avail.
-As of December 2021, the Nastasia murder officially remains unsolved, while Schaefer's incarceration status is unclear.
+As of December 2021, the Nastasia murder officially remains unsolved.

+In May 1985 he was imprisoned at the Kentucky State Penitentiary in Eddyville, Kentucky.
+He remained there until November 26, 2023, when he died after suffering an unsuspicious medical event.